leviking/text-gpt-rust/README.md

 	- INITIAL_PROMPT

 2. build and run
+3. go to twilio and point your number at where ever is hosting it

 ## Initial Prompt
 this is prepended to each request to chatgpt, which lets you somewhat configure it